Virtual-Coffee/VC-Community-Docs/coffees/Notetakers/README.md

 ## After Coffee

-Post the notes in the #general channel on Slack at your earliest convenience!
+Copy the notes from my Google Doc and post them in the #general channel on Slack at your earliest convenience!